-A Gameplan for Workplace Screenings
+A Gameplan for Health Screenings Upon Re-opening

 Planning a workplace re-opening can be stressful and can come with a lot of unknowns.
 As of today, we can’t just simply re-open our doors.